 South Beach has crystal clear water, white sand and is in the direct vicinity of many stunning luxury hotels.

-There is also a possibility to partake in water sports like jet-skis, paddleboard and kayaks at South Beach.
+There is also a possibility to partake in water sports including jet-skis, paddleboard and kayaks at South Beach.
 There is a rental shop close by called Marco Island Watersports where you can rent these if you are feeling adventurous!

 Being a more beachy-beach, there are no nature trails here however, there is a sign as you enter which states that it is the home of nesting turtles which is very cool.
-As nesting turtles emerge after nightfall, it is unlikely that you will be lucky enough to see one at South Beach though Boo :(.
+As nesting turtles emerge after nightfall, it is unlikely that you will be lucky enough to see a turtle at South Beach though Boo :(.

 We have heard you can sneak in by walking from Tigertail Beach.
 This is only advisable for the most frugal & eager among us as it would be a very long and tiring walk!
 Any takers?